aosabook/500lines/dagoba/chapter.md

 This bring us in to the realm of dependency resolution, a core component of modern package managers.
 There are a lot of fancy tricks for choosing ideal versions, tree shaking, general optimizations and the like, but the basic idea is fairly simple.
 We're going to make a graph of all the dependencies and their relationships, and then try to find a way to line all of the vertices up while making the arrows go from left to right.
 If we can, then this particular sorting of the vertices is called a 'topological ordering', and we've proven that our dependency graph has no cycles: it is a Directed Acyclic Graph (DAG).
 If we fail to do so then our graph has at least one cycle. [footnote: You can learn more about dependency resolution in the Contingent chapter of this book.]

 On the other hand, we expect that our queries will generally be rather short (100 steps would be a very long query) and that we'll have a reasonably low number of transformers.
-Instead of fiddling around with DAGs and dependency management we could add a 'did_something' return value to the transform function and run it until it stops doing anything.
-This requires that all transformers be idempotent, but that's a helpful property to insist on anyway.
+Instead of fiddling around with DAGs and dependency management we could return 'true' from the transform function if anything changed, and then run it until it stops being productive.
+This requires each transformer to be idempotent, but that's a useful property for transformers to have.
 What are the pros and cons of these two pathways?

 ## Performance